thnetii/windows-api/README.md

   attribute applied to the declared type.
 Structures use the sequential layout kind; unions use the explicit layout kind with all fields using a field offset of `0` (zero).
+* Documentation comments should use usual triple-slash C# comments.
+Oftentimes the API documentation from docs.microsoft.com will contain references to other members across different projects.
+If these references that are purely for documentation purposes, consider adding a `PrivateAssets="All"` project reference.
+If this would lead to a circular reference, use a fully qualified type prefix reference.
+* Documentation comments for overloads should use ambiguous cref references with only the method name being specified.
+For that reason, overload definitions should place the most common overload first in the source code.
+Suppress warning `CS0419` in the project file and GlobalSuppressions.
+* Functions taking or returning string-type arguments should order the string-marshalling variants before the `LPSTR` (and related) variants.

 ### symbols